A Selected Chronological Bibliography of Biology and Medicine

 Alice M. Lazzarini (US), Roger C. Duvoisin (US), Giuseppe Di Iorio (IT),

-Lawrence I. Golbe (US), and Robert L. Nussbaum (US) discovered a mutation in the
+Lawrence I. Golbe (US), and Robert L. Nussbaum (US) discovered a mutation in

 Thomas Bateman (GB) and Robert Willan (GB) described the nature of